ME495-Navigation/EKF-SLAM-TurtleBot3/turtlelib/README.md

     - Cons - Reduced association with the Vector2D objects.

     After carefully considering the design choices described above, I chose to implement the `normalize` functionality according to Design 3.
-Implementing the magnitude operation as a separate function increases reusabilty and since the `normalize` function is implement inside the same namespace, association is maintained.
+Implementing the magnitude operation as a separate function increases reusabilty and since the `normalize` function is implemented inside the same namespace, association is maintained.

 2. What is the difference between a class and a struct in C++?